Nigeria: Ex-Boko Haram fighters face tough path to reintegration | DW | 18.03.2022

 The authorities argue that the reintegration of deradicalized combatants will ensure sustainable peace and security in the state and help bring the decade-long insurgency to an end.

 Ex-Boko Haram fighters hope their communities can find it in themselves to forgive them.
-Bakura Adamu, for example, laid down his arms voluntarily and surrendered to the authorities to get back into society.
+Bakura Adamu, for example, laid down his arms voluntarily and surrendered to the authorities to be able to re-enter society.

 Adamu said that he was sorry for what he did and that he was praying for those "who remain in the bush fighting to lay down their arms and embrace peace."